itz-kTx/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-Computer Science 2nd year project
+Hi there
+this was my first project for 2nd year for computer science Thank you for your time